Bone spur surgery guide

 Bone spur surgery may sound alarming if you are not familiar with the process.
 In fact, many people believe bone spur surgery is more complicated than what can actually be involved with the procedure.
-By researching what you can expect from this type of surgery, you can feel confident about the decision you have made for the next step in your bone spur treatment.
+By researching what you can expect from this type of surgery and reading the information in the following article, you can feel confident about the decision you have made for the next step in your bone spur treatment.

 Treatments recommended before bone spur surgery

-Before bone spur surgery is recommended, a patient usually has to go through several months of conservative, nonsurgical treatment in an attempt to find pain relief.
-For many patients, these conservative treatments are effective at relieving the pain and symptoms caused by a bone spur, and there is no need for surgery.
+Before bone spur surgery is recommended, a patient usually has to go through a course of conservative treatment in an attempt to find pain relief.
+For many patients, these nonsurgical therapies are effective at relieving the pain and symptoms caused by a bone spur and there is no need for surgery.

 Some of the common methods of conservative treatment used to treat a bone spur include: